teju81/ROS2_Essentials/README.md

 2. Create a Package

-Your package structure will be like
+(i) Your overall package structure will be like
   - <ros2_ws>/src
       - src 1
       - src 2